benmalcom/Benjamin_Ikeji_Project/design.md

 ### Other Considerations

-The API has some limitations which needs to be worked around, this might not be good for the performance of the application and experience of the users.
-For example, in the `/quote` endpoints, each quote does not come with the character which made the quote, only the character `id`, with this limitation, the two hacky ways to make it work is to either fetch all the characters at once, no pagination and look up each character `id` from the quote or to fetch the characters on demand(infinite scroll) and show character names on availability.
+- The API has some limitations which needs to be worked around, for example there's no way to know which character made a quote because each quote object does not come with a character name, just character id.
+Hence we have to prefetch all the characters and look up the character id of the person who made the quote in other to get their name.
+- There's only one unified character endpoint as each movie does not have an endpoint to fetch its own characters, hence we have to fetch the same characters endpoint for all movies.